sumants-dev/psalm/README.md

 We act as a layer in between you and LLMs.
 We make sure privacy is ensured when interacting with LLM providers.

 ## Features
-✅ **Smart Tokenization**: Emails, names, addresses are automatically detected and tokenized when interacting with LLMs.
+✅ **Smart Tokenization**: Emails, names, addresses are automatically detected and tokenized when interacting with LLMs

-✅ **Caching**: Save on GPT calls with semantic prompt cache ✅ **Secure Retrieval Augmented Generation**: All documents stored in a vector db do not have any PII at Rest ✅ **Declarative**: Configure simply with yaml that specifis building ✅ **Self Hosting**: Limit 3rd parties places of attacks ⌛ **Validation**: Structure are enforced in safe way
+✅ **Caching**: Save on GPT calls with semantic prompt cache

+✅ **Secure Retrieval Augmented Generation**: All documents stored in a vector db do not have any PII at Rest

+✅ **Declarative**: Configure simply with yaml that specific LLM building

+✅ **Self Hosting**: Limit 3rd parties places of attacks

+⌛ **Validation**: Structure are enforced in safe way

-⌛ **Toxicity Detection**: Prevent NSFW content from being sent ⌛ **Monitoring**: Understand what prompts are being logged and sent
+⌛ **Toxicity Detection**: Prevent NSFW content from being sent

+⌛ **Monitoring**: Understand what prompts are being logged and sent

 ## Installation